Scholarships and Financial Aid

 FinAid!: The Smart Student Guide to financial Aid

-Scholarships for Students with Disabilities: Webpage of Affordable Colleges for students with disabilities and links to scholarships.
+Scholarships for Students with Disabilities: Scholarship links to Affordable Colleges for students with disabilities

-Financial Aid Resource Web Site Reference Sheet: This resource provides several financial aid web sites for FAFSA; Types of Aid; Repaying Loans; College Prep; and more.
+Financial Aid Resource Web Site Reference Sheet: Provides several financial aid resource websites for:

-Compare Your Financial Aid Awards: This College Board tool will help you compare financial award packages from the various school applied too.
+Compare Your Financial Aid Awards: College Board tool compares financial award packages from the various school applied to.
 Financial award letters are typically sent in March/April.

-The Community Foundation Scholarships for Rochester Area Schools: Check this scholarship site out for a variety of scholarships available to students in the Great Rochester area only!
-Scholarships vary--some are general and for any student; some are more specific like nursing; culinary; technology; teaching; landscaping and MORE.
-The website is easy to navaigate and will connect you to the scholarship opportunites the qualifications and applications: www.racf.org
+The Community Foundation Scholarships for Rochester Area Schools offers a variety of scholarship opportunities available to students in the Greater Rochester area only!
+Scholarships vary.
+Some are general and for any student.
+Others are more specific like nursing, culinary, technology, teaching, landscaping and more.
+The website is easy to navigate and will connect you to the scholarship opportunities, qualifications and applications.